Music Hall, Aberdeen: History

 The venue was designed in 1820 by Archibald Simpson, a notable Aberdeen architect, and cost £11,500 when it was originally constructed in 1822.
 It was opened to the public as a concert hall in 1859.
-In September 1896, the building hosted the first cinema screening in Aberdeen.
+On 28 September 1896, the building hosted the first cinema screening in Aberdeen, which featured footage of Highland and serpentine dancing along with scenes of Westminster Bridge, a coronation and a workshop.

 The building was renovated in the 1980s.
 It was closed for further extensive renovation in 2016 with a £9 million investment, and reopened in December 2018.

 Suffragette activism

-Aberdeen Music Hall was the scene of a suffragette activist incident in December 1907, when protesters disrupted a visit from the then Chancellor of the Exchequer, Henry Asquith.
+Aberdeen Music Hall was the scene of a suffragette activist incident on 19 December 1907, when protesters disrupted a visit from the then Chancellor of the Exchequer, Henry Asquith.
 This resulted in a fight in the orchestra pit and the suffragettes being thrown out.
 It also compromised Caroline Phillips' position as honorary secretary of the Aberdeen branch of the Women's Social and Political Union due to her opposition to this protest – she was ultimately dismissed in 1909.

-Another incident occurred in 1912 when women hid with 'explosives' which turned out to be toy guns, when then Chancellor of the Exchequer Lloyd George was due to speak.
+Another incident occurred in 1912 when women hid with 'explosives' which turned out to be toy guns, when then Chancellor of the Exchequer David Lloyd George was due to speak.
 The three women were arrested and imprisoned.